The Future of AR and “The Next Big Thing” Illusion

 However, the fact that you can see through the screen also makes it possible to show three-dimensional things directly in the real world.

-This enables showing you stuff in advance or even based on what you’re looking at, like the three-dimensional route to your destination or the exact motion you’re supposed to do for a workout.
+So the glasses can show you stuff in advance or even based on what you’re looking at, like the three-dimensional route to your destination or the exact motion you’re supposed to do for a workout or dance routine.

-And, even more importantly, it can show you things based on what you just did, like playing satisfying animations and sound effects when you complete something successfully.
+And, even more importantly, it can show you things based on what you just did, like playing satisfying animations and sound effects when you complete something successfully in real life.

 Together, these seemingly trivial features make it possible to solve countless problems better than any other technology: